-- 10.2 Particular attention must be paid to the correct fitting of all components and to the detailing of sealants and roofing materials. - 10.3 The installation of vents(1) will affect the air permeability performance.
-The type of vent specified should take into account the prevailing weather conditions (for example, in locations when driving snow is likely). - (1) Outside the scope of this Certificate.
+10.2 Particular attention must be paid to the correct fitting of all components and to the detailing of sealants and roofing materials.

+10.3 The installation of vents(1) will affect the air permeability performance.
+The type of vent specified and its location should take into account the prevailing weather conditions (for example, in locations where driving snow is likely).